 The market value of the NFT in GBP at the time of sale is used to calculate the gain.

-Tax forms you may need
+Tax forms you may need for crypto

 Cryptocurrency investors in the UK need to include specific forms when filing their tax returns to HMRC.